ynput/ayon-addon-template/README.md

 Default base of addon is `__init__.py` file in root of repository which define addon for server.
 Most of addons have settings that's why `settings.py` is by default structure.
 Settings can be changed to folder/module when more than one file is needed.
 Root by default contains `create_package.py` which is a helper script that prepares package structure for server.
 The script may be modified or expanded by needs of addon (e.g. when frontend needs to be build first).

 ### Client content
 Addons that have code for desktop client application should create subfolder `client` where a client content is located.
-It is expected the directory has only one file or folder in it which is named the way how should be imported on a client side (e.g. `openpype_core`).
+It is expected the directory has only one file or folder in it which is named the way how should be imported on a client side (e.g. `ayon_core`).

 ### Server frontend
 Addons may have their frontend.
 By default, server looks into `~/frontend/dist` for `index.html` and addon have to have specified scopes where the frontend should be showed (check documentation of `frontend_scopes` on server addon implementation for more information).